HCL-TECH-SOFTWARE/digital-experience/docs/integrate_apps/apis/controller_spi/index.md

 -   Obtain dependent controllers.
 This is optional.
 For example, a `ContentModelController` offers a method to obtain a `LayoutModelController`.
 -   Persist the modifications.

+!!!note
-**Note:** Before you use the Controller SPI, be sure to familiarize yourself with the read-only models.
+    Before you use the Controller SPI, be sure to familiarize yourself with the read-only models.
 Refer to *Model SPI overview*.

 ## Scope of the Controller SPI